Our Commitment to Texas’ Pollinators

 • Created over 80,000 square feet of monarch gardens on Texas school grounds

-Since 2022, H-E-B has donated almost $750,000 to NWF to support environmental education in Texas; almost $625,000 of this has benefited Monarch Heroes.
+As of August 2024, H-E-B has donated almost $750,000 to NWF to support environmental education in Texas; almost $625,000 of this has benefited Monarch Heroes.

-Want Monarch Heroes to come to your child’s school? click here to learn more!
+Want Monarch Heroes to come to your child’s school?
+Click here to learn more!

 Project Bloom creates free nature-based educational experiences for communities, classrooms, teachers, and students.
 H-E-B proudly sponsors both Project Bloom’s annual San Antonio Monarch Butterfly & Pollinator Festival and Caterpillar Condos for Classrooms program.